ARIZONA 14 DAYS

 Historical Weather data for Grand Canyon.

-Because Phoenix & Tucson are located in the Sonoran Desert they experiences a warm desert climate.
+Because Phoenix & Tucson are located in the Sonoran Desert, they experience a warm desert climate.
 This means extremely hot summers and warm winters.
-With 3900 hours yearly of sunshine it is one of the most sunny regions in the world.
+With 3900 hours yearly of sunshine, it is one of the sunniest regions in the world.

-Northern Arizona: The weather is unlike Phoenix and Tucson.
-Sedona, Grand Canyon and Page, AZ have four distinct seasons and cooler average temperatures due to the higher elevation (5,000-7,000ft).
-Northern Arizona is typically 20-30° F cooler than Phoenix/Tucson at any given time of the day year-round.
+Northern Arizona: The weather is unlike that of Phoenix and Tucson.
+Sedona, Grand Canyon, and Page, AZ have four distinct seasons and cooler average temperatures due to the higher elevation (5,000-7,000ft).
+Northern Arizona is typically 20-30° F cooler than Phoenix/Tucson at any given time of the day, year-round.
 Some northern regions experience an average of 40-80 inches of snow during the winter months.
 Snow tends to come in late November and may last till April.

 Arizona’s monsoon season starts in mid-June and continues till end of September.